What is Digital Asset Management and Why It Matters for Organizations

 DAM helps enterprises store, organize, find, retrieve, share, and publish digital content.
 A paramount element is a centralized digital library that accords employees, clients, contractors, and other key stakeholders controlled access to digital assets: photos, creative files, video, audio, presentations, documents.

-Because of the key role that DAM systems play in storing, managing, and sharing digital assets whose volume increases over time, companies can build up their content worry-free while maintaining brand standards.
-Given the importance of security, organization, and searchability of digital assets for companies with a web presence, DAM systems are invaluable when compared to conventional storage.
+Because of the key role that DAM solutions play in storing, managing, and sharing digital assets whose volume increases over time, companies can build up their content worry-free while maintaining brand standards.
+Given the importance of security, organization, and searchability of digital assets for companies with a web presence, DAM solutions are invaluable when compared to conventional storage.

-Additionally, DAM systems save time, bandwidth, and money, lifting team efficiency by—
+Additionally, DAM solutions save time, bandwidth, and money, lifting team efficiency by—

 - Optimizing content and creative workflows